- ABOUT US

 For more information, please email either kendra.armitage@sfgov.org or mark.tilley@sfgov.org.

-The Greenagers Program is a San Francisco Recreation and Park Department and Port of San Francisco youth stewardship and leadership program that runs from June through January each year.
+The Greenager Program is a San Francisco Recreation and Park Department and Port of San Francisco youth stewardship and leadership program that runs from February through August each year.
 The program was created and designed to offer teens a chance to play an important role in the community by improving the city’s green spaces, raising awareness, creating place-based projects and/or projects based on issues or themes participants value and are interested in.

-The Greenager Program is for teenagers that live in or attend a school in the southeast or northeast neighborhoods of San Francisco.
+The Greenager Program is for teenagers that live in or attend a school in the southeast, northeast, and Tenderloin neighborhoods of San Francisco.
 Greenagers are trained and provided with multiple leadership opportunities.
 They facilitate workshops, lead public volunteer service projects, participate in community events, go on fun team excursions and more.

 Our goal is to create a safe atmosphere in which youth can learn about the importance of the preservation of our parks and open spaces, voice their concerns about their environment and community, and take action while gaining fundamental job and life skills, push and challenge their perceived limitations, bond with like-minded peers and have fun all in their own backyard!